sammigachuhi/my_django/docs/09-creating-models.md

 ## What is a model in Django?

-A [Django model](https://www.geeksforgeeks.org/django-models/) is the built-in feature that Django uses to create tables, their fields and various constraints.
+A [Django model](https://www.geeksforgeeks.org/django-models/) is a built-in feature that Django uses to create tables, their fields and various constraints.
 In short, a Django model is the SQL Database one uses with Django.

 The basics of a model include:

-* Each model is a Python class that subclasses django.db.models.Model
+* Each model is a Python class that subclasses `django.db.models.Model`

 * Each attribute of the model represents a database field.